Our Motto

 WHO WE ARE

-we create awareness, educate, engage and offer support
+We create awareness, educate, engage and offer support to those suffering from leukaemia and other blood cancers.

 We have done this through delivering presentations, distributing information leaflets, use of social media, organising events, seeking speaking opportunities in various BAME community gatherings, and partnering with places of worship to talk and holding registration drives.